Minimum two days of 6 learning hours per day.

 - a verifiable CV.

-The class size and candidate/instructor ratio must allow training to be delivered in a safe manner and enable candidates to achieve the learning outcomes.
+The class size and candidate/instructor ratio must allow training to be delivered in a safe manner and enable candidates to achieve the learning outcomes, recommended maximum 1:12 for theory and 1:6 for practical.

-This standard is considered to contain 51 per cent or more theoretical training.
+This standard is considered to contain 51 per cent or more theoretical learning.

 For the successful completion of training, candidates must complete an end of course practical assessment or knowledge test that measures the learning outcomes and has a pass or fail criteria.